often now, i really do feel whole. embodied. well.

 and so it goes. we say it best we can. stumbling, awkward and elegantly so. pedestrian, quotidian and exquisitely poetic. whatever brings us closer.

-because i know that i, for one, still want closer.
+because i, for one, still want closer.

 (and, yes, i found this poem after dribbling all of the above–hooray for normalcy)